medicinestorexyz/marketplaceERC20/README.md

 The contract also introduces reentrancy guard, ownable etc capabilities from openzeppelin to make sure payable functions are secure and admin functions can only be applied by the owner contract.

+Just replace <your_address> with your wallet address compatible with Goerli testnet EVM, and take it from there.

 CoKOIN (COKE) token:
 https://goerli.etherscan.io/address/0x2fF33140C03011e84E745499598FBD147308d7D8